downtocode/glauss/README.md

 **-f (filename)** - Specifies a posdata.dat to use.
 In case no such file exists, the configuration file's posdata option is used.
 If both are missing, the program exists before anything has been initialized.

 **--nosync** - Disables vertical synchronization.

+**--threads (int)** - Make the program run with this many threads.
+Letting the kernel deal with how it distributes the load between cores/processors.

 **--help** - Print possible arguments and exit.